Chinese Academy of Sciences

 - environmental science.

-Since the first round of Q-CAS funding in 2010, 21 collaborative research projects and five fellows have been supported.
+Since 2010, 20 collaborative research projects and five fellows have been supported under this relationship.
 Projects include:

 - novel treatments for oral cancers